العربية

 Image

-Clinical Pearl - The "Floating" Fragment: If an osteochondral fragment appears on radiographs to be floating in its crater and riding high, with a flake of bone proximally that appears to be in the joint, the fragment is likely inverted in the crater.
+For Osteochondral Lesions of the Talus (OLT), the surgical approach depends on the lesion's location as defined by the pre-operative CT.
+Anterolateral lesions can typically be accessed via anterior arthroscopy with the ankle in plantarflexion.
+Posteromedial lesions may require a medial malleolar osteotomy for perpendicular access.
+A critical clinical pearl involves identifying the "floating" fragment.
+If an osteochondral fragment appears on radiographs to be floating in its crater and riding high, with a flake of bone proximally that appears to be in the joint, the fragment is likely inverted in the crater.
 This means the subchondral bone is facing the joint space, and the cartilage is facing the bony crater.
-In this position, healing is impossible, and surgical excision is absolutely indicated.
+In this position, biological healing is impossible, and surgical excision with base microfracture is absolutely indicated.

 Image